allyoucanmap/MapStore2/docs/developer-guide/customize-theme.md

     - `background-color` color for background
     - `border-color` color for border

-### less/ directory
+### scss/ directory

-The less/ directory contains all the modules needed to create the final CSS of MapStore.
+The scss/ directory contains all the modules needed to create the final CSS of MapStore.

 Each file in this directory is related to a specific plugin or component and the files are named based on the plugin's name are referring to.

-common.less file can be used for generic styles.
+common.scss file can be used for generic styles.

 ### inline styles

-Inline styles should be applied only for values that change dynamically during the lifecicle of the application, all others style should be moved to the related .less file.
+Inline styles should be applied only for values that change dynamically during the lifecycle of the application, all others style should be moved to the related .scss file.

 Main reason of this choice is to allow easier overrides of styles in custom projects.